-I am Dr. Bevinje Srinivas Kakkilaya, consultant in internal medicine, practicing at Mangalooru, the coastal city in Karnataka State, South India.
+I am Dr. Bevinje Srinivas Kakkilaya, consultant in internal medicine, practicing at Mangaluru, the coastal city in Karnataka State, South India.

-My beloved better half, Dr. Balasaraswathy, is a Dermatologist practicing at Mangalooru and Akshaya is our son.
+My beloved better half, Dr. Balasaraswathy, is a Dermatologist practicing at Mangaluru and Akshaya is our son.
 [More about my family here]

-We have developed a unique diet and lifestyle programme for the management of metabolic syndrome related disorders, being offered at Spandana Centre for Metabolic Medicine at Light House Hill Road, Mangalooru.
+We have developed a unique diet and lifestyle programme for the management of metabolic syndrome related disorders, being offered at Spandana Centre for Metabolic Medicine at Light House Hill Road, Mangaluru.

 More About Me